FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 If you are wondering why we are getting `response.data` and not just response, the reason for this is simple.
 The `response` will not only return the data, but also status code, headers and the type of request made.

-Use the openweathermap URL and add another `console.log(response);` and see what you get when you run the code.
+Use the OpenWeatherMap URL and add another `console.log(response);` and see what you get when you run the code.

 ## Creating the Vue app